CGRP therapies are a new type of medications used to prevent and treat migraine attacks.

 Novartis has decided to remove Aimovig from consideration for listing on the PBS.
 Read more.

 You can get Emgality on a private prescription from either a neurologist or a GP.
 There are no restrictions or limitations for private prescriptions, so no minimum number of migraine days or drugs you need to try first.
 Your doctor will need to log on to the Lilly portal for doctors – https://mylilly.com.au/ – and print out a voucher for you to take to the pharmacist.
-Then the pharmacist will need to order it in for you (it won’t be in stock).
+Then the pharmacist will need to order it in for you (it generally won’t be in stock).
 The recommended retail price is $263 per month with the discount voucher.
-Without the discount voucher the price varies considerably but starts at round $600 a month, and goes up to $1000 per month.
+Without the discount voucher the price varies considerably but is around $600 a month.

 Ajovy was recommended in the March 2020 meeting of the PBAC to be listed on the PBS, but as yet the medication has not been listed.
-Like with Emgality, all parties tell us they remain committed to the process, but we have no expectation of a listing anytime soon.
+All parties tell us they remain committed to the process, but we have no estimated date for a listing.
 If you're unhappy about this, write to the Health Minister Greg Hunt and tell him so - ultimately it is his decision.

 When will these medications be available on the PBS?